-Similar in many ways to underfloor screed, floating screed is typically applied to a damp proof member that separates it from the insulation.
-It too has insulating properties and helps heat flow in your floor.
+Similar in many ways to underfloor screed, floating screed is typically applied to a damp-proof member that separates it from the insulation.
+It, too, has insulating properties and helps heat flow on your floor.

 As the name suggests, this form of screed is bonded to the floor’s surface using a primer or other bonding agent.
 This is ideal when you need a screed that is particularly strong.

-Unbonded screed is added to damp proof membranes before it is laid.
+An unbonded screed is added to damp-proof membranes before it is laid.
 This ensures the top layer of the screed is separated from the concrete base.